ministryofjustice/security-guidance/docs/locking-and-shutdown.md

 If a device is lost or stolen whilst the machine is in locked mode, the data on the machine is more vulnerable to a potential security breach.

-Leaving the laptop in MoJ premises is not sufficient to guarantee the equipment's security.
-Laptop losses do sometimes occur within MoJ offices.
+Leaving the laptop in premises is not sufficient to guarantee the equipment's security.
+Laptop losses do sometimes occur within offices.
 There is a greater risk of data loss when a laptop is left partially logged on overnight, so you should always fully log off the laptop at the end of your working day.

 ## Laptop security